-The following Directors are also nominated for election to the Board for 2024 to 2025.
-The Board, as approved by the Nomination Committee (namely: Mr. Lawrence Lee, Mr. Ricardo Lee, Mr. William Lim, Ms. Arlene Louisa Sy, and Mr. Chun Bing Uy), is endorsing the election of the following nominees to the Board for 2024 to 2025 at the 2024 ASM:
+The following Directors are also nominated for election to the Board for 2025 to 2026.
+The Board, as approved by the Nomination Committee (namely: Mr. Lawrence Lee, Mr. Ricardo Lee, Mr. William Lim, Ms. Arlene Louisa Sy, and Mr. Chun Bing Uy), is endorsing the election of the following nominees to the Board for 2025 to 2026 at the 2025 ASM:

-Lawrence O. Lee, 64, Filipino, is our Chairman and was our President from 2012 to 2022.
-He is a seasoned entrepreneur with at least 35 years of retail experience and is concurrently the Chairman and President of Jendres Holdings, Inc. and Upson Realty and Development Corporation, President of Silvertec Global Philippines, Inc. and Lamp Light International Corporation, and Director of Transway Hotels Group Corp.
+Lawrence O. Lee, 66, Filipino, is current Chairman of UIC and former President from 2012 to 2022.
+He is a seasoned entrepreneur with at least 35 years of retail experience and is concurrently the Chairman and President of Jendres Holdings, Inc. and Upson Realty and Development Corporation, Director of Silvertec Global Philippines, Inc. President/Director of Lamp Light International Corporation, and Director of Transway Hotels Group Corp.
 Mr. Lawrence Lee completed his Bachelor of Science degree major in Biology from the University of Santo Tomas.

-Ricardo A. Lee, 63, Filipino, is currently a director and was the Chairman of the Corporation from 1995 to 2021.
-Mr. Lee is also involved in other business undertakings and serves as President of Transway Hotels Group Corp., Chairman of Unitrust Investments Corporation, Silvertec Global Philippines, Inc., and Lamp Light International Corporation, and director of Upson Realty and Development Corporation.
+Ricardo A. Lee, 65, Filipino, is currently a director and former Chairman of the Corporation from 1995 to 2021.
+Mr. Lee is also involved in other business undertakings and serves as President of Transway Hotels Group Corp., Chairman and President of Unitrust Investments Corporation, Director of Silvertec Global Philippines, Inc., Chairman of Lamp Light International Corporation, and director of Upson Realty and Development Corporation.
 He has been an entrepreneur for at least forty (40) years.

-William Lim, 64, Filipino, has been a director of the Corporation since 1995.
+William Lim, 66, Filipino, has been a director of the Corporation since 1995.
 He was also the Corporation's Treasurer from 1995 to 2007.
 Mr. Lim is also the Chairman and President of Virdura Holdings, Inc., a director of Upson Realty and Development Corporation, Transway Hotels Group Corp., and Octagon International Marketing Corp.
 He received his Bachelor of Science Degree in Engineering major in Civil Engineering from the University of Mindanao.
 Mr. Lim has been an entrepreneur for at least forty (40) years.

-Arlene Louisa T. Sy, 50, Filipino, is our President and Chief Executive Officer since 2022.
+Arlene Louisa T. Sy, 51, Filipino, is our President and Chief Executive Officer since 2022.
 Ms. Sy has been with the Corporation since 1995, serving various senior roles across product and category management, marketing and procurement planning, store management operations, and project management.
 Ms. Sy received her Bachelor of Science in Computer Science (Computer Hardware Specialization) degree from De La Salle University

-Rolando O. Raval, Jr., 56, Filipino, is our Chief Operations Officer (COO), and was elected as director in 2022.
+Rolando O. Raval, Jr., 58, Filipino, is our Chief Operations Officer (COO), and was elected as director in 2022.
 Engr.
 Raval joined the Corporation in 2002 and has served as our COO since 2006.
 He is responsible for the day-to-day management of our business and for developing work processes and tools for customer service excellence and for risk management.
 Engr.
 Raval completed his Bachelor of Science Major in Civil Engineering degree from the Ateneo De Davao University.
 He also holds a postgraduate diploma in Research and Development Management from the University of the Philippines.

-Marcos A. Legaspi, 68, Filipino, is our Chief Finance Officer (CFO), and was elected as director in 2022.
-He is concurrently the Principal Owner of M.A.
+Maros A. Legaspi, 69, Filipino, is our Chief Finance Officer (CFO), and was elected as director in 2022.
+He is concurrently the Principal of M.A.
 Legaspi & Associates, and an AMLA Compliance Officer of ETC Realty Corporation.
-Prior to joining the Corporation in 2020, his 40-year career in finance included serving as CFO, management consultant, and external auditor across companies in the retail, manufacturing, telecommunications, real estate, and technology industries.
+Prior to joining the Corporation in 2020, his 40-year career in finance included serving as CFO, management consultant, and external auditors across companies in the retail, manufacturing, telecommunications, real estate, and technology industries.
 He was also an auditor at Sycip Gorres Velayo & Co. earlier in his career.
 Mr. Legaspi holds a Bachelor of Science degree in Commerce with a Major in Accounting from the Polytechnic University of the Philippines.
 He is a Certified Public Accountant.